 Wondering where to stay in New York?
 Our comprehensive guide will showcase some of the best neighbourhoods including epic accommodation recommendations so you can have an amazing stay in

 the world’s most famous city.
 New York defies expectation, providing everything to everyone.
 You can come to NYC with any goal in mind, as a tourist or student or person looking for work, and you’ll find it here.
 The city is always in flux, with Manhattan neighbourhoods providing authentic local foods from every corner of the globe, and areas like Brooklyn’s Williamsburg becoming a hub of unique hipster coffee shops, bookstores, and record stores.
 Between every iconic landmark is a thousand wonderful distractions to spellbind every visitor to this wonderful city that refuses to be bottled and labelled.

-Where to stay in New York for first time visitors - Contents
+Where to stay in New York [2020 Guide For First Time Visitors] - Contents

 Where to stay in New York?

 Choosing where to stay in New York City is a difficult one, every district is brimming with its own culture and distractions.
-This is one of those wonderful cities that’s very possible to explore on foot and opens up to visitors who choose to do so.
+This is one of those wonderful cities that’s very possible to explore on foot and opens up to visitors who choose to do so, especially since there are so many things to do in New York.
 However, wherever you’re based the simple to navigate subway system has got your back.
 The majority of visitors choose to stay on the island of Manhattan where you’ll find most of the city’s major landmarks, museums, and notable restaurants.
 However, the cool Brooklyn and Queens areas are fast becoming hipster hubs attracting tourists who want a cheaper option without sacrificing things to do.
 New York City truly is a vibrant city in every season and offers an array of things to do even during winter.